All right, this is just getting ridiculous. Is the Moon just larger in Japan?

 - The Moon in Minecraft always comes up when the Sun goes down.
 It's also square-shaped and rather large.

 - It now has phases, which show round sections of shadow moving across it.
 The one exception is the new moon, where only the outermost edge is visible - and about half as bright as on a full moon.
-It was round for a short time (during a pre-release update), but then the people who asked for it decided they liked the square one better.
+It was round for a short time (during a pre-release update).
 Despite having phases, it still is always at the opposite side of the Sun.

 - The moon in The Lost Crown: A Ghosthunting Adventure is perpetually full, and unnaturally large.
 It can even be seen to grow at one point, looming larger behind bare tree branches.